danielholmes/elevator-saga/README.md

 ## Notes

  - Challenge 6 and 7 can be overcome by being very slow and only delivering when fully loaded
+ - on button pressed, if full - remove any non passenger pressed destinations from queue?